-2.Understand the triggers that lead to loss of attention
+We discover triggers that lead to loss of attention.

 Trust me, no amount of cajoling, punishing, rewarding your child will lead to better skills of attention and focus.

-I know.
-In over 35 years teaching I have tried all the ways I could think of to get bright kids to focus, do their work, and get eh results we both know they are capable of getting.
+In over 35 years teaching I have tried all the ways I could think of to get bright kids to focus, do their work, and get the results we both know they are capable of getting.
 Like you I was frustrated, exhausted and at my wits end knowing what to do.